GarrettLockhart/cms-employee-tracker/README.md

 ## About The Project

 This project was built using node.js and inquirer, and mysql, it is run from the command line and depending on selection will connect to a mysql database and query the information requested.
-Also takes advantage of the mysql2 npm package, dotenv npm package and the console.table npm package.
+It also had the functionality to update and modify the database based on terminal commands, And it takes advantage of the mysql2 npm package, dotenv npm package and the console.table npm package.

 ### Built With